rezakarma/IOTproject/README.md

 # IOTproject
-# for run project in dev mode , first run: "nom install" and then "npm run dev"
-# for run project in build mode , first run "npm install" then run : "npm run build" after that run : "npm run start"
 # this project create by reza karma and ali rahmani
+ for run project in dev mode , first run: "npm install" and then "npm run dev" for run project in build mode , first run "npm install" then run : "npm run build" after that run : "npm run start"